drewstaylor/derpies-llm-utils/README.md

 Available Commands:

-upload [file path]   Upload a training file at the specified path.
+moderation [file path]  Check if a training file doesn't violate moderation filters. upload [file path]      Upload a training file at the specified path.
 Returns a file ID. tune [file id]          Queues a job for training / tuning.
 Returns a job ID. status [job id]         Fetches the status of a tuning job.
 Returns a model ID if training completed. help                    Print this help message
 ```

 #### Uploading Training Data